Chief Event Officer Complete Guide 2026

 Board-level reporting on strategic initiatives

-Cross-company event strategy (product launches, customer forums, thought leadership) Vendor relationships and partnerships
+Cross-company event strategy (product launches, customer forums, thought leadership)

 Innovation in event format and delivery